ngozinwogwugwu/nwodb/README.md

 The Execute statement just prints out what's going on for now, but we'll flesh it out later on.
 - [the commit](https://github.com/ngozinwogwugwu/nwodb/commit/b733743e9379894c4d6698b16f27c394a2d026bd)

+## Part 3
+- add limited insert/select functionality (only on memory for now)
+- update `sql_statement.py` to handle the `execute_insert` and `execute_select` statements

+Tools for serialization: based on [this article](https://docs.python-guide.org/scenarios/serialization), I've decided to use Pickle Reason?
+Binary, native serialization.